Mithgol/node-fidonet-jam/README.md

 ### readJHR(callback)

-Asynchronously reads the `.jhr` file (JAM headers) into memory, populating the object's `.JHR` field with a raw buffer.
+Asynchronously reads the `.jhr` file (JAM headers) into memory, populating the object's `.JHR` property with a raw buffer.
 Then calls `callback(error)`.

 The data is cached.
-Subsequent calls to `.readJHR` won't repeat the reading operation unless the object's `.JHR` field is `null`.
+Subsequent calls to `.readJHR` won't repeat the reading operation unless the object's `.JHR` property is `null`.

 ### readJDX(callback)

-Asynchronously reads the `.jdx` file (JAM index) into memory and parses that index, populating the object's `.indexStructure` field with an array of `{'ToCRC': ..., 'offset': ...}` objects.
+Asynchronously reads the `.jdx` file (JAM index) into memory and parses that index, populating the object's `.indexStructure` property with an array of `{'ToCRC': ..., 'offset': ...}` objects.
 Then calls `callback(error)`.

 The data is cached.
-Subsequent calls to `.readJDX` won't repeat the reading operation unless the object's `.indexStructure` field is `null`.
+Subsequent calls to `.readJDX` won't repeat the reading operation unless the object's `.indexStructure` property is `null`.

+## clearCache()

+Writes `null` to the `JHR` and `indexStructure` properties of the object.

+The memory cache becomes empty and thus the next `readJHR` or `readJDX` will read the data from the disk again.

 ### readAllHeaders(callback)

 Asynchronously reads all JAM headers from the base (calling `.readJDX` and `.readJHR` methods in the process) and parses them.
 Then calls `callback(err, data)`.
-That `data` is an object with the following fields:
+That `data` is an object with the following properties:

 * `FixedHeader` is the “JAM fixed header” of the echo base.